 The collections also contain published sources such as books, maps, photographs and ephemera.
 The book collection includes early European and American imprints and the Sylvanus Thayer Collection acquired in the early years of the Academy, as well as association volumes, books by and about Academy alumni, and books on the history of West Point, the Academy and the Hudson Valley.

-The Special Collections and Archives Division reading room is open to researchers Monday through Friday, 0800-1600; exceptions will be posted.
+The Archives and Special Collections reading room is open to researchers Monday through Friday, 0800-1600; exceptions will be posted.
 Researchers (excluding USMA Cadets, staff and faculty) are accommodated by appointment only.
 To request a research appointment, please create an account in Aeon with details about your request.
 Once you submit a request, you can log in to receive updates on the status of your request.
 Please allow time for us to respond; appointments are not set until confirmation is received.